Chugeno/free-write-ntfs-on-mac/README.en.md

 -   **`auto_mount_ntfs.sh`**: The script that runs in the background.
 It is triggered by `launchd` whenever a new volume is connected in `/Volumes`.
 It detects if it is an NTFS drive, unmounts it, and remounts it using `ntfs-3g` with write permissions.
 -   **`uninstall.sh`**: The script that stops and removes the Launch Agent and offers to uninstall the dependencies.
 -   **`launchd` Agent**: A service (`com.user.automountntfs.plist`) that runs in the background and watches the `/Volumes` folder to launch `auto_mount_ntfs.sh` when needed.

+---

+## Frequently Asked Questions (FAQ)

+### Can I re-enable System Integrity Protection (SIP) after installation?

+**Yes.** In fact, it is recommended for security.
+Once you have installed everything and verified that it works, you can follow these steps:

+1. Reboot your Mac into **Recovery Mode**.
+2. Open the **Terminal** from the Utilities menu.
+3. Run the command:
+    ```bash
+    csrutil enable
+    ```
+4. Restart your Mac normally.

+> **Important Note:** It is possible that after re-enabling SIP, the next time you connect an NTFS drive, macOS may ask you to authorize the macFUSE kernel extension again in `System Preferences > Security & Privacy`.
+This is expected behavior.
+Simply allow it again, and it won't bother you anymore.